 Research & Development:

-- Talent base with 123 full-time employees (+9% year-on-year), reflecting ongoing build-out of research and clinical development expertise
+14% year-on-year increase of talent base to 128 full-time employees, reflecting ongoing build-out of research and clinical development expertise

-- Strong financial position with CHF 136.5 million in cash and short-term deposits as of March 31, 2019
+Ongoing strong financial position with CHF 123.3 million in cash and short-term deposits

-- Net cash from operating activities of CHF 37.5 million in Q1 2019, mainly reflecting collection of USD 50 million Amgen receivable
+Net cash inflow from operating activities of CHF 27.0 million in H1 2019, positively reflecting the collection of the USD 50 million Amgen receivable in January 2019

-Zurich-Schlieren, Switzerland, May 9, 2019.
-Molecular Partners AG (SIX: MOLN), a clinical-stage biotech company that is developing a new class of drugs known as DARPin® therapies*, announced today its Interim Management Statement for the period ending March 31, 2019.
+Zurich-Schlieren, Switzerland, August 27, 2019.
+Molecular Partners AG (SIX: MOLN), a clinical-stage biotech company that is developing a new class of drugs known as DARPin® therapies*, today announced

 Oncology: Update of MP0250 in multiple myeloma